 Gay Iran: 6 tips for gay travellers visiting Iran

 Iran’s human rights record is bad.
 There is no sugar-coating that.
-When it comes to gay people, it’s almost as bad as it gets, just like other places in the Middle East, like Dubai.
+When it comes to gay people, it’s almost as bad as it gets, just like other places in the Middle East, such as Dubai and Abu Dhabi.
 Most LGBT people who follow the news know the terrible punishments that Iran has imposed for people even suspected of being gay.

 Some human rights organisations say that between 4,000-6,000 gay men and lesbians have been executed in Iran since 1979.
 As recently as April 2017, 30 gay men were arrested in the Isfahan province.